Certification

 Threat model

 - Forged Receipt.
 Receipts are signed with the implementation's DID key.
 Verifiers resolve the public key from the DID Document and check the Ed25519 signature mechanically.
-The OAP Registry CI gate also re-validates every signature on every Pull Request.
+The OAP Registry CI gate enforces this on every Pull Request: the signature-verify job fetches the listed Receipt, recomputes the canonical bytes, fetches the listing's did:web Document, and rejects the listing unless at least one signature verifies against a published verificationMethod.

 - Placeholder signatures.
 RFC 0019 section 7.3 forbids any signature value matching PLACEHOLDER_NOT_FOR_PRODUCTION, unsigned-reference, or placeholder:* prefixes.
 The reference verifier rejects them.
 The Registry CI gate rejects them. attest.js will not emit them: it requires --signing-key.